Manu’s Menu

 Step 3: While the jam is cooking, put a small plate in the freezer.

-Step 4: After 20 minutes, when the jam appears like it is beginning to gel, put the fire off.
+Step 4: After about 20 minutes, when the jam looks like it’s beginning to gel, turn off the heat.

 Thickened mulberry jam in the pot with a spoon.